 Undergraduate Resume Examples of Extra Sections to Add

-7. Attach an Undergraduate Cover Letter to Your Resume
+7. Attach an Undergraduate Cover Letter to Your Resume Do you need a cover letter for a resume?

 Well, 53% of hiring staff say that an undergrad resume without an undergrad cover letter simply won’t get a passing grade.